In honor of International Space Day on May 3rd we thought it would be fun to Discover and Explore The Nighttime Sky this week.

 The kids learned about the surface of the moon by making craters and creating their own moon crafts.

 And you know we didn’t learn about the nighttime sky without reading some great books.
-The widget below includes a handful of our favorites for this theme.

 Your kids might also enjoy exploring the NASA Kids’ Club website.
 There are games and information for kids of various ages.
 There are also links to some fabulous videos and images from NASA…perfect for helping kids to visualize a concept that can be very abstract.